 By Sherwin Nicholson | Updated May 1, 2020

 Continued from, Stretching and Lower Back Pain.

-A typical example of this imbalance would be in the case where the abdominal muscles are too weak and the lower back muscles are too tight.
+A typical example of this imbalance would be in the case where the abdominal muscles are too weak, and the lower back muscles are too tight.
 This is common in people with weak abdominals and anterior pelvic tilt.
-Chronic tension in the lower back leads to a relaxing and lengthening of the abdominal muscles.
+The chronic back tension can lead to excessive relaxing and lengthening of the abdominal muscles.

 Click Image for full instructions

-By strengthening the abs, together with relaxing the accumulated tension of the lower back, more balanced can be achieved.
-This helps to restore pelvic mobility and brings added or even distribution of pressure on the lumbar discs.
+By strengthening the abs, you can relax built up tension, so that more balance can be achieved.
+This restores pelvic range of motion and brings added or even distribution of pressure on the lumbar discs.
 Less strain is also applied to the facet joints thereby reducing facet joint pain.

-“the ideas here apply to several forms of chronic pain, in my case hip pain.
+“the ideas here apply to several forms of chronic soreness, in my case hip pain.
 Simple, easy to understand steps that have made a huge difference in pain management and improving quality of life – thank you”